linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-自动更新Docker容器的工具Watchtower.md

     restart: always
 ```

 (Optional) It is recommended to create a `.env` file in the same directory as `compose.yaml` and customize your environment variables.
-If you prefer not to use environment variables, you can directly customize your parameters within `compose.yaml` (e.g., replacing `${STACK_NAME}` with `watchtower`).
+If you prefer not to use environment variables, you can directly customize your parameters within `compose.yaml` (for example, replacing `${STACK_NAME}` with `watchtower`).

 ```dotenv title=".env"
 STACK_NAME=watchtower